nextauthjs/next-auth/docs/docs/configuration/callbacks.md

 ## Session callback

 The session callback is called whenever a session is checked.
 By default, **only a subset of the token is returned for increased security**.
-If you want to make something available you added to the token (like `Access Token` and `User ID` from above) through the `jwt()` callback, you have to explicitly forward it here to make it available to the client.
+If you want to make something available you added to the token (like `access_token` and `user.id` from above) via the `jwt()` callback, you have to explicitly forward it here to make it available to the client.

 e.g. `getSession()`, `useSession()`, `/api/auth/session`